postmanlabs/labs-docs/v6/postman/mock_servers/mocking_with_examples.md

   We are not using any environment variables in our single saved example (P1), therefore we are going to go ahead and create a mock with `No Environment` chosen.
 It’s important to note that if your saved example has an environment variable in the URL, for example, {% raw %}`{{base_url}}/my/path`{% endraw %} and you do not provide the corresponding environment when creating the mock, trying to mock that particular request will not work.

-  Mocks are accessible to the public by default.
+  Mocks are accessible to public by default.
 If you check the box making the mock server private, Postman Pro and Enterprise users can [share the underlying collection](/docs/postman/team_library/sharing#sharing-collections) with the team or specific team members, and provide permissions to edit or view.

   [![mock collection modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock9.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock9.png)